ym-tang/Seminars-and-Conferences/index.md

 Main content: reduction of modular curves, Deligne-Rapoport’s moduli interpretation, Tate curve, Eichler-Shimura isomorphism, Galois representations and Atkin-Lehner theory.

 - **My report on Ribet-Herbrand theorem**            &#160;&#160;&#160;&#160;&#160;&#160;        **_04/29/2022_**
-In this summer, I spent two hours to introduce this famous work of Ribet to some of mine classmates and teachers, which discussed the relation between Bernoulli numbers and class group of p-th cyclotomic fields.
+In this summer, I spent two hours to introduce this famous work of Ribet to some classmates and teachers of mine, which discussed the relation between Bernoulli numbers and class group of p-th cyclotomic fields.